bids-standard/bids-website/docs/blog/posts/2020-03-23-steering-group-minutes.md

 -   Attending Steering Group members gave approval to move forward with finalizing the [Genetic Information extension](https://github.com/bids-standard/bids-specification/pull/395) and merging into the specification.
 This will trigger a [v1.3.0 release](https://github.com/bids-standard/bids-specification/pull/435) (according to our [release guidelines](https://github.com/bids-standard/bids-specification/blob/master/Release_Guideline.md)).

--   For future BEPs, they will submit their examples to [BIDS-examples][bids_examples_gh] for review by the Steering Group and confirm the [validator](https://github.com/bids-standard/bids-validator) has been extended properly.
+-   For future BEPs, they will submit their examples to [BIDS-examples][bids_examples_gh] for review by the Steering Group and confirm the [validator][bids_validator_gh] has been extended properly.
     The BEP leads can leave it as a draft PR.
     It was determined that opening the PR from a branch of the [BIDS specification repository][specification_gh] should be done allowing us to render the extension via ReadTheDocs.